emanuelmoraes-dev/datetime-utility/README.md

 * pattern: String containing date mask (default value 'yyyy/MM/dd hh:mm:ss.S')

-* strict: if true, if the amount of characters for a value in "default" is not respected, the function returns null.
+* strict: if true, if the amount of characters for a value in "pattern" is not respected, the function returns null.
 Default value: true

 Pattern | Description
 ------- | ------------------------------------------